 10. Beat Bad Breath With A Hydrogen Peroxide Mouthwash

 On the subject of mouth rinses, Hydrogen Peroxide is also great for kicking bad breath to the curb.
 After each brushing or after each meal, whichever occurs more frequently, use 1 part vinegar and 1 part water as a mouthwash.

 This will lift the bacteria that would ordinarily fester over time to freshen your breath.
 This is also a great fluoride-free and effective alternative to conventional mouthwash.

 11. Used In A Spray Bottle

 Hydrogen Peroxide, in case you haven’t realized, has amazing uses that transcend just treating wounds, it is easy to use on a cotton ball or swab but imagine for a second Hydrogen Peroxide in a spray bottle.

-This can be used to not only treat wounds quickly but it can be sprayed on insect bites, on surfaces for disinfecting, or products can be added to it to create a powerful and easy to use solution.
+This can be used to not only treat wounds quickly but it can be sprayed on insect bites, and on surfaces for disinfecting, or products can be added to it to create a powerful and easy-to-use solution.

 12. Used As A Tile Grout Cleaning Agent